-How does the CIS design support social and material practices of decision making?
+How does the collaborative information management system facilitate social and material practices of decision making?

-How can the CIS support decision-making that considers diverging interests, (unknown) lessons learnt and future needs?
+How can the system support decision-making that considers diverging interests, (unknown) lessons learnt and future needs?

-Is the CIS biased towards consensus or other forms of decision making?
+Is the system biased towards consensus or other forms of decision making?